orlo/mod_realdoc/README.md

+# Orlo changes

+ * add Dockerfile - should allow for building of the module from any other non-Debian Buster server
+ * build.sh - so you don't have to type as much

+# Original Readme
 mod_realdoc is an Apache module which does a realpath on the docroot symlink and sets the absolute path as the real document root for the remainder of the request.